FOREX-Dollar dips in wake of jobs data; ECB comments lift euro

 The dollar also lost ground against the Japanese yen, having gained in the two weeks before Friday's payrolls numbers, in the wake of the U.S. jobs data.
 The prospect of more money-printing in Japan, however, limited Monday's moves as the Bank of Japan began its two-day policy meeting.

+"The yen recovered on the heels of Friday's U.S. payrolls report," Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington, said in a research note.
+"However, there does seem to be mounting pressure building for some form of monetary easing by the BOJ."

-The U.S. dollar index, which measures the greenback against six major currencies, was last down 0.24 percent at 80.217.
-The euro was up 0.27 percent against the dollar to trade at $1.3742, while the dollar was down 0.13 percent against the yen at 103.155.
-The dollar hit a one-week low against the yen earlier in the session.
+The U.S. dollar index, which measures the greenback against six major currencies, was last down 0.2 percent at 80.26.
+The euro was up 0.23 percent against the dollar to trade at $1.3736, while the dollar was down 0.07 percent against the yen at 103.22.

-The dollar was also down 0.49 percent against the Swiss franc to trade at 0.8877 francs.

-Traders bought the yen in anticipation that the Bank of Japan could surprise markets by not announcing additional stimulus measures, said Borthwick of Chapdelaine Foreign Exchange.

 * GDP grows fastest in 6 quarters on factory output, retail sales